nasa/fprime/cmake/docs/sdd.md

 output is the result of the build.

 **Note:** deployments specify one or more executables, and these executables become the root of the dependency tree.
-Thus, only the needed exetuables, libraries, and outputs are generated and the complete F´ system is not explicity built.
+Thus, only the needed executables, libraries, and outputs are generated and the complete F´ system is not explicity built.
 This  makes the build more efficient.

 ### 5.3 Unit Test Functions: register_fprime_ut